mscarey/AuthoritySpoke/docs/guides/introduction.rst

 square brackets represent the beginning and end of the list.
 The start and end of each :py:class:`dict` in the list is shown by a matched pair of curly brackets.)

-Let’s make sure that the :meth:`~authorityspoke.decisions.Decision.posit` method linked all of those holdings to our ``oracle`` :class:`~authorityspoke.holdings.Opinion` object.
+Let’s make sure that the :meth:`~justopinion.decisions.Decision.posit` method linked all of those holdings to our ``oracle`` :class:`~authorityspoke.holdings.Opinion` object.